 Health insurance in Switzerland

 Everyone living in Switzerland has to take out basic health insurance (KV) with a Swiss insurance company, regardless of nationality.
-This applies even if you will be living in Switzerland for less than three months unless you have comparable insurance cover valid in Switzerland or a European Health Insurance Card (EHIC).
+This applies even if you live in Switzerland for less than three months unless you have comparable insurance cover valid in Switzerland or a European Health Insurance Card (EHIC).
 If you are from the European Union (EU) or European Free Trade Association (EFTA) states and working but not resident in Switzerland you will also need insurance.

 You are only exempt if you are a pensioner drawing a pension in an EU/EFTA state, working in a EU/EFTA state, a student with comparable insurance, or an employee of an embassy, consulate, or international organization.
 Some cross-border workers living in EU states can take out insurance in the EU country instead of Switzerland.

-To get a wider view of Swiss healthcare and health insurance, read Expatica’s guide to healthcare in Switzerland.
+For more on Swiss healthcare and health insurance, read Expatica’s guide to healthcare in Switzerland.

 What health insurance in Switzerland covers

 The basic health insurance covers illness and maternity care, and accidents if the person has no other insurance cover.